D0H355/Stellris-3DPortraits/README.md

 # 3D files:
 3D models need to be converted to the .mesh format paradox uses.
 There is a handy plugin for this (for blender/Maya): https://github.com/ross-g/io_pdx_mesh
 Animations need to be converted to the .anim format paradox uses.
-Same plugin can doe this.
+Same plugin can does this.

 Bones on a 3D model are limited to 50.
 Anymore and your model will collapse in on itself from my experience.